santiagosayshey/DigiBrain/content/Computer Science/Algorithms & Data Structures Analysis/Workshops/Workshop 2.md

 > [!exercise] Exercise 6
 > What happens when `badSign` is incorrect 49% of the time?
 What happens when `badSign` is incorrect 51% of the time?

+49% of the time.
+We need a larger dataset.
+We need to call it over and over to find a cleaner average.
+Same goes for 51%, except we negate the result.